-Figures 7 and 8 (and Tables 2a and 3a in the Appendix) show the projected number of disabled women and men (respectively) in Putnam County according to age group.
+Figures 7 and 8 (and Tables 2a and 3a in the Appendix) show the projected number of disabled women and men (respectively) in Mercer County according to age group.
 Because the rates of disability are assumed to be constant over the future time horizon, projected changes in the number of people with disabilities reflect changes in population composition.

-With regard to the older female population, 384 were severely disabled in 2000, compared to a projected 443 in 2020.
+With regard to the older female population, 440 were severely disabled in 2000, compared to a projected 515 in 2020.
 Changes in the number of disabled older adults are expected only in age groups where population changes are expected.
-Figure 7 shows that between 2000 and 2020, an increase in numbers of severely disabled women is expected among the 60-69 and 90+ age groups in Putnam County, as these populations are expected to increase.
+Figure 7 shows that between 2000 and 2020, a decline is expected in the number of severely disabled women age 70-79 and 80-89 (as the total number of women age 70-89 is expected to decrease).
+An increase in numbers of severely disabled women is expected among the 60-69 and 90+ age groups in Mercer County, as these populations are expected to increase.

 Figure 7

 Projections of the Number of Women Age 60+

 with Severe Disability, by Age Group,

-Putnam County, 2000-2020
+Mercer County, 2000-2020